lucmoreau/OpenProvenanceModel/toolbox/src/main/resources/README-opm2dot.txt

 opm2dot
 --------

-An executable to convert OPM graphs into dot files.
+An executable to convert OPM graphs into dot files, and from dot files into pdf format.
+The latter conversion requires the Graphviz executable `dot' to be in the PATH.

 USAGE: